Renal handling of sodium and water

 Adverse Side Effects and Contraindications

 The most important and frequent problem with thiazide and loop diuretics is hypokalemia.
 This sometimes requires treatment with potassium supplements or with a potassium-sparing diuretic.
 A potentially serious side effect of potassium-sparing diuretics is hyperkalemia.
-Other side effects and drug interactions are list below:
+Other side effects and drug interactions are listed below:

 |Class||Adverse Side Effects||Drug Interactions|